← all posts

 Takeaways

-One configuration line, a well-understood save mode, and a vault that no longer fears subway tunnels. — Bob
+One configuration line, a well-understood save mode, and a vault that does not fear the subway tunnels anymore.
+Bob, signing off — champion of the world for HTTP headers. — Bob